Your CV format is crucial to job search success.

 If I receive an email application and the CV attached has a messy name like “01978373final draft” or “Dave’s admin CV” then I will instantly get the impression that the candidate is a bit sloppy – not a great start if you want to get shortlisted for roles.

-The best way to name your CV is simply use your full name followed by CV.
+To format your CV in the best way to name your CV is simply use your full name followed by CV.

 Renaming a file is pretty easy – take a look below

-Conclusion - Good CV formatting wins interviews
+Good CV formatting wins interviews

 CV Formatting is extremely important and can quite literally make the difference between getting an interview or not getting an interview.